xiezhq-hermann/Algorithm-problem-set-solution/src/CS240_solution2.md

 In this problem, I'll reuse my AVL tree presented in Counting Friends problem.

-1. The only difference between this subproblem with the former one is this constrain:
+1. The only difference between this subproblem with the former one is this constraint:

    - $y_i \geq y^{'} > y_j$, where $y^{'}$ is a fixed constant.

    We could just modify the attribute to be the number of nodes whose $y_i \geq y^{'}$ in its right subtree.

-   Thus, the number of half-inversions is increased by the number recorded with double constrains.
+   Thus, the counting of half-inversions is increased by the number recorded with double constrains.

-   The time complexity remains the same $T(n) = O(n\log n)$
+   The time complexity remains the same: $T(n) = O(n\log n)$

    ​

 2. This problem is almost the same as the one above.

-   - Firstly we sort the pairs by $x_i$ in non-increasing order.
+   - Firstly, we sort the pairs by $x_i$ in non-increasing order.
-   - Then we use $y_i$ to be the value of TreeNode, set indices $i, j$ to be the constrains.
+   - Then we use $y_i$ to be the value of TreeNode, set indices $i, j$ to be the constraints.
-     - Be carful about the duplicates, and we have discussed in Counting Friends problem.
+     - Be careful about the duplicates, and we have discussed in Counting Friends problem.

    The time complexity remains the same $T(n) = O(n \log n)$